 Europe Animal Disinfectants Market Size

-The animal disinfectants market size in Europe was valued at USD 1.01 billion in 2023.
-The European market is estimated to be worth USD 1.72 billion by 2032 from USD 1.07 billion in 2024, growing at a compound annual growth rate (CAGR) of 6.08% during the forecast period.
+The animal disinfectants market size in Europe was valued at USD 1.07 billion in 2024.
+The European market is expected to reach USD 1.14 billion in 2025 from USD 1.82 billion by 2033, growing at a compound annual growth rate (CAGR) of 6.08% during the forecast period from 2025 to 2033.

 The animal disinfectants market size in Europe is estimated to reach USD 1.72 bn by 2032.